mehulsingh750-dev/University/BIOL 1101/Chapter 9.md

 		- **3:1** ratio
 - Testcross
 	- Crossing an unknown genotype with a homozygous recessive individual (pp)
-	- This reveals if it
+	- This reveals if it is homozygous or heterozygous